Maki-chan Graphics

 Any padding added to the left and right edges can be removed.

-Finally, the image must be stretched to double height, only if:
+Finally, the image should be stretched to display as double height, only if:

 More example images